LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 **Conclusion: Strategy to target specific customer segments**
 - The order frequency and order amounts are concentrated on the lower end.
 This is what we have repeatedly have seen before.
 - The biggest RFM segment is the group of `Potential Loyalists`.
 These are customers that need to be targeted with offers and discounts in order to make the business successful.
+If Olist manages to do a good job by winning the majority of this sub-segment it would make a big impact in growth.
 - There is a good base of `Best Customers`, which is good news for the business.
 - Some effort needs to be spent to target `hibernating` customers and customers which are `almost lost`